-- Inject glucagon (see pages 16 and 17). - Measure your blood sugar level, if possible.
+- Inject glucagon (see page 17).

+- Measure your blood sugar level, if possible.

-• Call 9-1-1 for emergency help.
+- Call 911 for emergency help.

 Tell family, friends, and co-workers NOT to force food or drink if you are unconscious.
-You might not be able to swallow and you could choke.
+You could choke.

 What can cause low blood sugar?